thonly/BoxOffice/README.md

 ![Movie Token Page](https://raw.githubusercontent.com/thonly/BoxOffice/master/static/movie.png)

-After successful creation, anyone with an Ethereum wallet can visit this page to learn about a film project and pre-buy tickets.
+After successful creation, the public can visit this page to learn about a film project and pre-buy tickets.
 Project-specific stats are also collected and displayed to elicit excitement.

 ### Movie Theater Page